Lost in Food

 • Uses only 4 ingredients and a touch of seasoning.

-• Ready in 10 minutes using a balloon whisk, even quicker if you use electric!
+• Ready to use in under 10 minutes using a balloon whisk, 5 minutes if you use electric hand mixer!

-• Place the egg yolks and mustard into a bowl and add a little salt and pepper.
+• Place the egg yolks and mustard into a bowl.

-• Using a balloon whisk, or handheld electric mixer, whisk the ingredients together to combine.
+• Using handheld electric mixer (or balloon whisk), whisk the ingredients together to combine.

 • Start adding the oil in a slow, continuous trickle, whisking constantly.